Registering a death

 You can register the death if you’re

-Death certificates can be pre-purchased when booking your appointment online or on the day of registration for £11 each by debit/credit card.
+Death certificates can be purchased online for £11 each by debit/credit card.
 We recommended 5-7 copies for various legal processes.

 Tell Us Once service